What Is a Vapour Recovery Unit and How Does It Work?

 3. Cooling and Condensation

-The pressurized vapor stream is cooled, usually by a heat exchanger or refrigeration unit, allowing hydrocarbons to condense into liquid form.
+The pressurized vapor stream is cooled usually by a heat exchanger system allowing hydrocarbons to condense into liquid form.

 4. Separation and Recovery